OfficeDev/microsoft-teams-sample-todo/README.md

 ## Technology used

-It uses the following stack:
+This sample uses the following stack:

 1. [`React by Facebook`](https://facebook.github.io/react/) as the UI Framework.
 2. [`TypeScript`](https://www.typescriptlang.org/) as the transpiler.